-1 Torque transmitting components of hoisting, luffing, and slewing mechanisms, such as drums, shafts, gears, couplings, and brakes

-2 Winch supports and foundations

-3 Luffing, folding, and telescoping hydraulic cylinders
+- 1 Torque transmitting components of hoisting, luffing, and slewing mechanisms, such as drums, shafts, gears, - couplings, and brakes - 2 Winch supports and foundations - 3 Luffing, folding, and telescoping hydraulic cylinders

-Provision Crane:
+Provision Lifting appliance:

-A crane that is used for loading and unloading provisions (groceries, housekeeping supplies, etc.) on a vessel/unit.
+A lifting appliance that is used for loading and unloading provisions (groceries, housekeeping supplies, etc.) on a vessel/unit.